-Several years ago, The Record newspaper interviewed the current owner of The Riding Academy of NJ, Dave Bellizzi, and wanted to know why his motorcycle school is considered the best in NJ and recognized by the MSF as one of the most successful motorcycle schools in the country.
+Several years ago, The Record newspaper interviewed the current owner of The Riding Academy of NJ, Dave Bellizzi, and wanted to know why his motorcycle school is considered to be the best in NJ and recognized by the MSF as one of the most successful motorcycle schools in the country.

 After a few months of doing this, I started to question if I really wanted to do this - be a motorcycle safety instructor.
 The pay isn't that great and you have to be outside in the rain, the heat and the cold.